My shopping cart

 Well then, what do we do about it?
 We start by talking about it, by recognizing the signs, and by standing in the gap.
 We need to understand that we are only human, and as such we have limits.
 It is not weakness to ask for help.
 Likewise, we need to look beyond ourselves and see what is going on around us.
 Nurses are famous for that little voice in the back of our heads.
 We need to listen to it.
 When we sense something isn't right we shouldn't be afraid to say something.
 As nurses we are called to be advocates.
 It is just as important to advocate for our fellow nurses and coworkers as it is for our patients.

-This is why Nursie Gear is supporting the National Suicide Prevention Lifeline.
-For every order we receive, Nursie Gear will donate a portion up to $250,000 to help stop the other reason that Covid-19 is so deadly.
+This is why Nursie Gear is supporting the 988 Suicide and Crisis Lifeline.
+For every order we receive, Nursie Gear will donate a portion of every purchase, up to $250,000 to help stop the other reason that Covid-19 is so deadly.

 To find out more about how you can help or be helped go to: www.988lifeline.org